 Mr. Eric M’Barine

-Eric was born and raised in Nairobi, Kenya.
-An RF Engineer by profession, he has a career spanning 20 years in the telecommunication industry and has served on the board of directors for telecommunications and energy start-ups in sub-Saharan Africa.
-He has also provided board-level leadership for several nonprofit organizations in the US.
-Eric graduated from the University of North Texas in 1997 and received an MS in Information Technology from the same school in 2001.
+Born and raised in Nairobi, Kenya, Eric is a radio frequency engineer by profession, with a career spanning 20 years in the telecommunication industry.
+He has also served on the board of charitable organizations in the U.S. as well as of telecommunications and energy startups in sub-Saharan Africa.
+Eric graduated from the University of North Texas in 1997 and received an Master of Science in Information Technology from the same school in 2001.

 Dr. Marvin Newell

 Marvin is Senior Vice President of Missio Nexus, a network of evangelical mission agencies, churches and training centers in North America with which Christar is affiliated.
-Previously he served as a missionary for fifteen years in Indonesia, a mission administrator, a professor of missions at Moody Theological Seminary, and director of a missions association.
-He is the author of three mission related books: A Martyr’s Grace; Commissioned: What Jesus Wants You to Know as You Go; and Expect Great Things: Mission Quotes that Inform and Inspire.
+Previously he served as a missionary for 15 years in Indonesia, a mission administrator, a professor of missions at Moody Theological Seminary and a director of a missions association.

 Mrs. Ruth Nystrom